quasarframework/quasar-testing/packages/e2e-cypress/README.md

 - Upgrade Node to v22.22.0 or newer;
 - Upgrade `cypress` to v15.14 or later.

 Then either re-install the AE (`quasar ext add @quasar/testing-e2e-cypress`) accepting the file overwrites, or apply the changes manually.
 Accepting an overwrite replaces the whole file, so if you customized your Cypress config, support files or example tests, prefer the manual steps or review each overwrite carefully.
+When re-installing in a JS project, delete the old `cypress.config.cjs` afterwards: the new file is named `cypress.config.js`, so it gets scaffolded alongside instead of overwriting it.

 Manual steps: